DaveH355/clustered-shading/README.md

 *The view frustum and camera position (center of projection) form a pyramid like shape*

-The definition of the view frustum is the space between the `zNear` and `ZFar` planes.
+The definition of the view frustum is the space between the `zNear` and `zFar` planes.
 This is the part the camera can "see".
 Shading is only done on fragments that are in the frustum.

 Our goal is to divide this volume into a 3D grid of clusters.
 We'll define the clusters in view space so